ChesaDavid/CalculatorApp/README.md

 This Calculator App is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.

 # Contact
-For any inquiries or feedback, please contact the maintainers at david.chesa.it@gmail.cpm .
+For any inquiries or feedback, please contact the maintainers at david.chesa.it@gmail.com .

 **Thank you for using the Calculator App!
 Happy calculating!**